donbright/earcutr/README.md

     cut> |_/_| |
          |_____|

+The program also automatically 'corrects' the winding of the points during input so they are all counter-clockwise.

 Then, an "ear cutting" algorithm is applied.
 But not just any earcutting algorithm.
 As alluded to above, it creates a Z-curve in the space of the polygon, and sorts the points using that Z-curve.